ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 status code.

-A server can also use a 422 status code if the server has a key that corresponds to the key identifier, but the Encapsulated Request cannot be successfully decrypted using the key.
+A server can also use a 422 status code if the server has a key that corresponds to the key identifier, but the encapsulated request cannot be successfully decrypted using the key.

 A server MUST ensure that the HPKE keys it uses are not valid for any other